CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 # Conda best practices

-!!! warning "NOTE: Please do not use conda on CSC's supercomputers!"
+!!!
+Note

-    **CSC has deprecated the use of Conda installations** as these perform poorly on shared parallel file systems like those used in Puhti and Mahti.
-We also strongly recommend users moving away from their own Conda-based installations.
+    **CSC has deprecated the use of Conda environments that are installed directly on the shared file system on Puhti/Mahti due to performance issues.
+We strongly recommend users to either containerize their Conda-based installations or consider alternative means of installation.
 Read more on our separate [Conda deprecation page](../deprecate-conda.md).
+See also the [Tykky container wrapper tool](../../computing/containers/tykky.md) to easily containerize your
+    installations.

 <br/>
 <hr/>